One-Shot Coordination of First and Last Mode Transportation: Feed-in Supply Optimization Problem and Equivalence to One-Shot Feed-out

 \subsubsection{Absolute Maximum Profits}

-With the objective \eqref{eq:max-profits}, we can also analyse the absolute maximum profits an operator can earn, over all supply distributions, for a given demand distribution.
-Quantification of the absolute maximum profits is useful for determining feasibility or profitability of the service from the operator's perspective.
-To arrive at the value of \emph{absolute maximum profits}, denoted by $J_{\max}$ from here on, we assume that supply is sufficient, i.e. $s\geq \sum_l d_l$.
-We also denote the set of simple routes originating at $l$ as
+With the objective \eqref{eq:max-profits}, we can also analyze the absolute maximum profits an operator can earn, over all supply configurations, for a given demand configuration.
+Quantification of the absolute maximum profits is useful for determining profitability of the service from the operator's perspective.
+To arrive at the value of \emph{absolute maximum profits}, denoted by $J_{\max}$ from here on, we assume (without loss of generality) that supply is sufficient, i.e. $s\geq \sum_l d_l$.
+We denote the set of simple routes with the maximum rate of profits for a pickup at $l$ by $\Mc{S}(l)$.
+Formally,